This topic describes the parameters that you can configure to capture video snapshots and provides examples.

 |f||The format of the captured image.||jpg and png|

-Generate a signed URL for a captured snapshot
+Generate a signed URL to capture a video snapshot

-// The endpoint of the China (Hangzhou) region is used in this example.
-Specify the actual endpoint.
-String endpoint = "http://oss-cn-hangzhou.aliyuncs.com"; // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS, because the account has permissions on all API operations.
-We recommend that you use your RAM user's credential to call API operations or perform routine operations and maintenance.
-To create a RAM user, log on to the RAM console.
-String accessKeyId = "<yourAccessKeyId>"; String accessKeySecret = "<yourAccessKeySecret>"; // Specify the bucket in which the video object is stored.
-String bucketName = "<yourBucketName>"; // Specify the full path of the video object.
-If the video object is not stored in the root directory of the bucket, the path must include the directory in which the object is stored.
+// In this example, the endpoint of the China (Hangzhou) region is used.
+Specify your actual endpoint.
+String endpoint = "http://oss-cn-hangzhou.aliyuncs.com"; // The AccessKey pair of an Alibaba Cloud account has permissions on all API operations.
+Using these credentials to perform operations in OSS is a high-risk operation.
+We recommend that you use a RAM user to call API operations or perform routine O&M. To create a RAM user, log on to the RAM console.
+String accessKeyId = "yourAccessKeyId"; String accessKeySecret = "yourAccessKeySecret"; // Specify the name of the bucket in which the video object is stored.
+Example: examplebucket.
+String bucketName = "examplebucket"; // Specify the full path of the video object.
+If the video object is not stored in the root directory of the bucket, you must include the directory of the object in the path.
 Example: examplefolder/videotest.mp4.
-String objectName = "<yourObjectName>"; // Create an OSSClient OSS ossClient = new OSSClientBuilder().build(endpoint, accessKeyId, accessKeySecret); // Capture the image at the fiftieth second of the video accurately.
+String objectName = "examplefolder/videotest.mp4"; // Create an OSSClient instance.
+OSS ossClient = new OSSClientBuilder().build(endpoint, accessKeyId, accessKeySecret); // Capture the image at the seventeenth second of the video accurately.
 Export the captured image as a JPG image whose width is 800 pixels and height is 600 pixels.
-String style = "video/snapshot,t_50000,f_jpg,w_800,h_600"; // Set the validity period of the URL to 10 minutes.
-Date expiration = new Date(new Date().getTime() + 1000 * 60 * 10 ); GeneratePresignedUrlRequest req = new GeneratePresignedUrlRequest(bucketName, objectName, HttpMethod.GET); req.setExpiration(expiration); req.setProcess(style); URL signedUrl = ossClient.generatePresignedUrl(req); System.out.println(signedUrl); // Shut down the OSSClient. ossClient.shutdown();
+String style = "video/snapshot,t_17000,f_jpg,w_800,h_600"; // Set the validity period of the URL to 10 minutes.
+Date expiration = new Date(new Date().getTime() + 1000 * 60 * 10 ); GeneratePresignedUrlRequest req = new GeneratePresignedUrlRequest(bucketName, objectName, HttpMethod.GET); req.setExpiration(expiration); req.setProcess(style); URL signedUrl = ossClient.generatePresignedUrl(req); System.out.println(signedUrl); // Shut down the OSSClient instance. ossClient.shutdown();

 The method used to generate signed URLs to capture snapshots is similar to that used to generated signed URLs to process images by using Image Processing (IMG).
 To use the following OSS SDKs to generate a signed URL to capture a snapshot, replace the IMG operations in the code with the snapshot operation.